wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-next-js.md

 metadata:
   robots: index
 ---
-This guide walks you through integrating VWO Feature Management & Experimentation(FME) React SDK with a Next.js application.
+This guide walks you through integrating VWO Feature Experimentation(FE) React SDK with a Next.js application.
 With this integration, you can manage feature rollouts, perform A/B tests, and track custom user metrics directly from your React components in a Next.js environment.

 ## Next.js & React

 * **React.js**: UI library that enables component-driven UI development.
 * **Next.js**: A React framework offering SSR/SSG, file-based routing, API routes, and performance optimizations.
-* **VWO Integration**: Next.js uses React as UI layer; VWO FME React SDK plugs into the React components regardless of SSR or client-side rendering.
+* **VWO Integration**: Next.js uses React as UI layer; VWO FE React SDK plugs into the React components regardless of SSR or client-side rendering.

 <br />

 ## Installing the SDK

-To begin, install the VWO FME React SDK in your Next.js project:
+To begin, install the VWO FE React SDK in your Next.js project:

 ```shell
 npm install vwo-fme-react-sdk